What is the difference between registering time and hours?

 Register working hours using TIME

-When you select TIME, you choose to record the working hours between two timestamps.
+When you select TIME, you choose to register the working time between two timestamps.
 You select when you started working and when you finished.
-If you have worked overtime, you can also register that between two timestamps.
+If you have worked overtime, you can also register it between two timestamps.
 You can never register more than 24 hours in a row when using TIME.

 If you use the calendar to register, the date will be pre-filled with the date you clicked on, and if you use the timesheet, it will be pre-filled with today's date.
-The timestamps will be pre-filled based on the settings the administrator has set up.
-The administrator can choose between "7-15", "8-16" or "None" under Working hours in the settings.
-If "None" is selected, the pre-filled start time will be 8 hours back in time and the end time will be the time of the registration.
+The time will be pre-filled based on the settings the administrator has set up.
+The administrator can choose between "7-15", "8-16" or "None" under Working time in the settings.
+If "None" is selected, the pre-filled start time will be 8 hours back in time and the end time will be the time of the recording.

 Register working hours using HOURS